theDIG95/theDIG95.github.io/_posts/2018-08-12-profiling.md

     41   31.461 MiB    0.000 MiB                   calc_point_val(x_val, y_val, threshold, max_iters, x_center, y_center))
 ```

-As you can see here the memory increment is zero megabytes so we can safely assume that memory consumption is low byt that is dependent on the operations and all the variables we are storing in it.
+As you can see here the memory increment is zero megabytes so we can safely assume that memory consumption is low but that is dependent on the operations and all the variables we are storing in it.
 We can also create a live graph of the memory consumption of the process by using `mprof` provided by the same library.

 ```bash